ecg-icas/icas/doc/0.54/_sources/regions.txt

 ----------

 Every region id must be a unique integer value within the range [1..2^53).
-Due to limitations in `ECMAScript Language Specification`_ values greater or equal to 2^53 cannot be represented correctly on all platforms.

 Region Levels
 -------------

 The number of sub levels is not limited.
-The root node should represent the whole country.
+The root node represents the whole country.
 Performing a search at the root node would result in a site-wide search across all regions.

 Region label
 ------------

-Each region should have label defined.
-The ``label`` parameter is of type ``map<locale,...>``.
+Each region has a label.
+The ``label`` parameter is of type ``map<locale,string>``.

 A locale is defined as ``language[_territory]``.
 The language is defined as a `ISO 639`_ language code and the territory is a `ISO 3166-1 alpha-2`_ country code.
 Some examples are:
 ``nl_NL``, ``nl_BE``, ``fr_BE``, ``en_US``, ``en_AU``

-This allows for region specific differences in labels.
+This allows localization of labels for different supported languages.

 Region center
 -------------

-Leaf regions require additional field for the center point.
+Leaf regions provides an additional field for the center point.
 This allows for radius searches and sorting on distance.
-Non-leaf regions must omit that field.
+Non-leaf regions *do not have* that field.

 The ``center`` is defined as `WGS84`_ latitude/longitude point.